DUI and Criminal Law Specialists

-When you are convicted of DUI in Arizona, you may be facing very heavy fines and sanctions from the state of Arizona and from the Department of Motor Vehicles in your home state.
-A DUI conviction in Arizona includes the payment of several types of fines concerning penal fines, court costs and jail costs.
+When you are convicted of DUI in Arizona, you may be facing very heavy fines and sanctions from the state of Arizona and from the Motor Vehicle Department in your home state.
+A DUI conviction in Arizona includes the payment of several types of fines concerning fines, court costs and jail costs.
 If you are convicted, you will pay these fines to the state of Arizona.
-This is because a DUI in Arizona is first and foremost a violation of Arizona's traffic laws and because the processing of your case is handled in Arizona using the state's resources.
+This is because a DUI in Arizona is first and foremost a violation of Arizona’s traffic laws and because the processing of your case is handled in Arizona using the state’s resources.
 The fines cannot be paid to your home state, and you cannot appeal the fines when you go back to your home state.

 The subject of jail time is perhaps the most troubling for out-of-state drivers convicted of DUI in Arizona.
 The laws of the state require jail time for all DUI convictions, even a regular first-time offense.
 A jail sentence can be the most burdensome element in a DUI conviction because it keeps you from returning to your home and to your employment.
 DUI sentences can carry a jail sentence of at least one to 45 days in jail depending on the circumstances.
 While jail time is inconvenient for anyone, even an Arizona resident, alternatives such as work release that allow convicted parties to keep their day jobs do not help out-of-state drivers.

-For Arizona DUI, license suspension is another imminent penalty upon conviction.
-Arizona residents may face years of license revocation and restrictions but the situation becomes cloudy when the driver's license is from out of state.
-Whenever a traffic violation occurs in a state different from the driver's home state, the information about the infraction is shared between the jurisdictions through the Interstate Driver's License Compact (IDLC), an agreement between states to share pertinent information about people's driving records.
-This allows your home state to receive information about your arrest and conviction and since you will be driving on the state's roads when you return, they are permitted to place their own sanctions on your license.
+For an Arizona DUI, license suspension is another imminent penalty upon conviction.
+Arizona residents may face years of license revocation and restrictions but the situation becomes cloudy when the driver’s license is from out of state.
+Whenever a traffic violation occurs in a state different from the driver’s home state, the information about the infraction is shared between the jurisdictions through the Interstate Driver’s License Compact (IDLC), an agreement between states to share pertinent information about people’s driving records.
+This allows your home state to receive information about your arrest and conviction and since you will be driving on the state’s roads when you return, they are permitted to place their own sanctions on your license.

-Arizona's sanctions subsequent to your DUI conviction can only apply within the state lines.
-That means the state cannot actually suspend your out-of-state license.
+Arizona’s sanctions subsequent to your DUI conviction can only apply within the state lines.
+That means the state cannot suspend your out-of-state license.
 Rather, it can only suspend your driving privileges within the state.
 However, your home state has the jurisdiction to treat your Arizona DUI as if it occurred on its soil and place any pertinent restrictions and sanctions once you return home.

 Ignition Interlock Device Requirements

-If you are from out of state and you have reached the point in your Arizona DUI sentence when it is time to install the device the vehicles you drive, you do not have to return to Arizona to have the device installed by an approved installer.
-You can simply call the interlock manufacturer and locate a local installer that complies with Arizona's requirements.
-It is, however, your responsibility to arrange with the manufacturer and installer to have the results of the device directed to the Arizona Motor Vehicle Department until you have completed the interlock requirement.
+If you are from out of state and you have reached the point in your Arizona DUI sentence when it is time to install the device in the vehicles you drive, you do not have to return to Arizona to have the device installed by an approved installer.
+You can simply call the interlock manufacturer and locate a local installer that complies with Arizona’s requirements.
+It is, however, your responsibility to arrange with the manufacturer and installer to have the results of the device directed to the Arizona Motor Vehicle Division until you have completed the interlock requirement.